SpectrixDev/discord-phone-call-bot-IFTTT/README.md

 {{Value1}} {{Value2}}
 ```

-Next, go to https://ifttt.com/services/maker_webhooks/settings and grab the token in the **URL** section (will look something like https://maker.ifttt.com/use/**zvicdsCSDdSuDXkODmKllkOWZmwhatever** (only the bold/gibbirish part)
+Next, go to https://ifttt.com/services/maker_webhooks/settings and grab the token in the **URL** section (will look something like https://maker.ifttt.com/use/zvicdsCSDdSuDXkODmKllkOWZmwhatever (only the gibbirish part)

 After that, make sure you have a Discord Bot, you can make one [here](https://discordapp.com/developers/applications/).
 You'll need the bot token which can be found in the *bot* section of your application